 Don’t use cedar chips or sawdust to protect fruit tree roots.
 I had a bad experience with some apple stock I’d stood in a barrel with sawdust from our local cedar mill.
 The acids in the cedar wood didn’t do the trees any good and they never did take off.

 If your ground is frozen, then it’s back to the garage.
 Trash cans make a good temporary root home and a number of trees can go into a single can.
 Again, mulch, wood chips, and the like will keep the roots moist.
 But not too moist.
 You don’t want your roots going slimy.

 Here’s detailed bare-root information (PDF), thanks to the fine folks at the University of Cornell Urban Horticultural Institute.
-And here’s info on planting bare root as well as balled-and-burlapped stock from the University of Minnesota Extension Service.
+And here’s info on planting bare root stock from the Arbor Day Foundation.
 I can’t think of anything better to do if the weather cooperates than getting outside and landscaping with trees.

 Made from recycled materials, this professional-grade stake kit is easy to install.

 Use to create a pliable, protective seal over the surface and accelerate healing.